thomafred/QtCpp-Autotools-Skeleton/README.md

-Qt/C++ Autotools Library Template
+Qt/C++ Autotools Skeleton
 ===================================

-This is a template skeleton project for Qt/C++ projects.
+This is a skeleton project for Qt/C++ projects.

 Structure